rumca-js/Django-link-archive/README.md

  - web page parsing capabilities
  - users can comment, tag, rate links
  - supports data import and export.
 This is most important functionality, as files are more important than the APP itself (file over app strategy)
  - It is not a search engine.
-Suggesting better alternatives: [whoogle-search](https://github.com/benbusby/whoogle-search), or [Marginalia search](https://search.marginalia.nu/), or [Apache Lucene](https://lucene.apache.org/)
+Suggesting better alternatives: [whoogle-search](https://github.com/benbusby/whoogle-search), or [Marginalia search](https://search.marginalia.nu/), or [Apache Lucene](https://lucene.apache.org/).
+It can serve as a simple engine
  - Minimal aesthetic.
 Dark mode, custom list displays

 <div align="center">